Why Do Customers Leave Your Business?

 So, why do customers leave?
 Let’s dive in.

-Okay, it is obvious, the main reason is dissatisfaction.
+Okay, it is obvious, that the main reason is dissatisfaction.
 Discovering the reasons for dissatisfaction is what you can do to turn this crisis into an opportunity.

 9 Reasons Why Your Business is Losing Customers